Frank Ketelaar: Early career

 In 1987, Ketelaar would switch careers and focus on filmmaking, he went on to join the Netherlands Film Academy, making him older compared to his fellow students.
 While at college, he had three projects at the 1990 Netherlands Film Days, he wrote the screenplay for The Finales, a football film that had its debuted on NOS.
 It was awarded the Cannon-City-award.
 His second project was Het nadeel van de twijfel, a short film, he co-wrote and was directed by Maarten Treurniet.
 It was about a childless couple thinking they found an original way to solve their problem.
 The second one was nominated for two Golden Calves.
-His third and final project, Groeten uit Grasdijk, a short film he both wrote and direct, was a satire about a conflict between an alderman and an artist, who gives the municipality a pointless piece of art, a yellow sock on a clothesline.
+His third and final project, Groeten uit Grasdijk, a short film he both wrote and directed, was a satire about a conflict between an alderman and an artist, who gives the municipality a pointless piece of art, a yellow sock on a clothesline.
 Algemeen Dagblad described him as a "talented creator", who could be an "asset for the industry".

 Following year, he would graduate with his film, De gelukkige vuilnisman, a comedy short film that follows two brothers, played by Aat Ceelen and Kees Prins, who end up mental institution when one of them wanted to declare himself incapable to work.
 Mark Moorman proclaimed that Ketelaar "lived up to his name".
 It was broadcast on Nederland 2 on September 15, 1992.
 He would also provide his voice for the Dutch dub of Babar: The Movie.

 On the Flodder TV series, Ketelaar was part of the creative team in the first season, that had its premiere in 1993.
 He co-wrote the last six episodes for Sjans with Peter Bolhuis, a show that was originally based on the British sitcom, Singles.
 The series ran out of material to adapt, however, so Ketelaar was brought in to co-create original storylines.
 Ketelaar next project was the short-lived comedy show called Achter het scherm broadcast on Veronica in 1995.
 Described as "television about television", about actors who play in a medical soap drama.
 It starred Gerard Thoolen, Beppie Melissen and Eric van der Donk.
 He was also a screenwriter on In voor- en tegenspoed.

 In 1997, Ketelaar was the writer-director on a television film, Vijf uur eerder, as part of the Lolamoviola, a yearly initiative organized by VPRO, to help produce low-budget films by young and upcoming filmmakers for the small screen.
 He also co-wrote Stroop with director Joram Lürsen for VPRO, his second project with Lolamoviola.
 Ketelaar next television film was De Trein van zes uur tien a 1999 thriller film, he directed based on a screenplay he co-wrote with Joost Prinsen and starring Peter Paul Muller, Roeland Fernhout, Rifka Lodeizen, Halina Reijn and Rudolf Lucieer.
 The movie was created with the Telefilm program, a collaboration between independent filmproducers and various Dutch public broadcasters, to produce feature-length films for the small screen.